cyclestreets/cyclestreets-setup/schema-scripts/README.md

 ## csSampleDb.sh

 Creates the sample cyclestreets database for shipping with new installations.
+Before running it, make sure all stored procedures are up to date, e.g. by loading csStoredRoutines.sql and nearestPoint.sql etc. from documentation/schema/ folder.
 Just try running it and it will give feedback as to what to do.
 (It prefers to run as cyclestreets user).

 It contains the essential data for building a CycleStreets instance.
 It is created from the latest daily cyclestreets backup copy (itself produced by `../live-deployment/daily-dump.sh`) by stripping all but the essential tables and rows.
 Changes to the live cyclestreets database appear in the cyclestreets backup the next day.
 Only running the script after that will process the changes into: `/documentation/schema/sampleCyclestreets.sql`.

 ## externalDb.sh